A SYMBOL THAT REPRESENTS OUR BRAND WORLDWIDE

 The containment shape has a minimum width of 10mm for print.

-Digital executions do not have a minimum size as favicons and avatars are determined by the platform.
+Digital versions do not have a minimum size as favicons are determined by the platform.

 Do not decrease or modify the size of the white containment shape.